 Office of Workers' Compensation Programs, Department of Labor.

-Announcement of meeting of the Advisory Board on Toxic Substances and Worker Health (Advisory Board) for the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
+The Secretary of Labor will renew the Charter of the Advisory Board on Toxic Substances and Worker Health (Board) for two years.

 FOR FURTHER INFORMATION CONTACT:

 You may contact Michael Chance, Designated Federal Officer, at firstname.lastname@example.org, or Carrie Rhoads, Alternate Designated Federal Officer, at email@example.com, U.S. Department of Labor, 200 Constitution Avenue NW, Suite S-3524, Washington, DC 20210, telephone (202) 343-5580.
 This is not a toll-free number.